R1nge/Suika/Assets/Readme.md

 TODO:

+Main menu background mod
+Pause menu with settings (music, sound toggles)

 Adjust container sprite and colliders to fit the screen size (orthographic camera size/screen bounds)

-Save selected mod index (Wrong! should save selected mod name, because mods index can change after adding a new one) Move paths into a separate static class

-Physics is taking lots of time
-Detect edge line (shape) in the modding tool

-Fix lag spike when adding a polygon collider to a sprite renderer Fix game config validator

-Continue the game if using the same skin
+Save selected mod index (Wrong! save selected mod) Continue the game if using the same skin
 (Save current skin into json, encrypt it, check hashcode against current skin) (if the same - allow to continue, else disallow)

+Move paths into a separate static class

+Detect edge lines (shape) in the modding tool

+Fix a lag spike when adding a polygon collider to a sprite renderer Fix game config validator

 Add an audio source to each suika, for the sounds to be played???
 Shake?
 OR spin